f3oall/awesome-notifications/README.md

 Most comfortable and quick way to change styles is dowload [styles](src/styles) folder, which containts `.scss` files.
 Then you have to edit [variables.scss](src/styles/variables.scss), compile your `scss` to `css` and add new `css` file to your project.

-Also, you can just add default `style.css` to yout project, and override it in your styles file.
+Also, you can just add default `style.css` to your project, and override it in your styles file.
 To learn more about default styles, look at [styles](src/styles) folder.

 ## License